bcheidemann/.dotfiles/.config/nvim/README.md

-_Note: the nvim configs in this folder are based on [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)_ test
+_Note: the nvim configs in this folder are based on [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)_

 # A Basic Stable IDE config for Neovim